jamtur01/puppet-hipchat/README.md

-  *NOTE FOR PUPPETBOARD 0.1.2+ USERS*: if you are using environments other than production you will need to either configure puppetboard default environment to * or set `hipchat_server` to append /%2A, ex: `:hipchat_server: http://hipchat.test.local/%2A` otherwise you will receive a not found error for nodes in environments which are not production.
+  *NOTE FOR PUPPETBOARD 0.1.2+ USERS*: if you are using environments other than production you will need to either configure puppetboard default environment to * or set `hipchat_server` to append /%2A, ex: `:hipchat_server: http://hipchat.test.local/%2A` otherwise you will receive a not found error for any nodes in environments other than `production`.

 * To temporarily disable HipChat notifications add a file named `hipchat_disabled` in the same path as `hipchat.yaml`.
 Removing it will re-enable notifications.

     $ touch /etc/puppet/hipchat_disabled

-* Modern hipchat installations may not support the default v1 api set `hipchat_api_version` to v2 for modern api support.

 Team
 ----